 - 1 cup water

 - Peel the pears, and cut them in half (removing the cores)

 - Over a medium heat, combine the sugar, water, wine and vanilla bean in a saucepan, stirring while you bring it to the boil.

 - Add the pears to the saucepan ensuring that they are all covered.

 - Reduce the heat, cover with a lid, and simmer until the pears are soft.

 - Serve the pears with a dollop of half fat crème fraîche.

-What’s your favourite healthy dish for the Chritsmas season?
-Let us know in the comments section below!
+What’s your favourite healthy Christmas dish for the festive season?
+Let us know on our Facebook page!